Since Sunday 20 January 2019, there has been a new junction layout at Hunger Hill, and a new one-way system on West Street and West Quay Road.

 The town centre side of Backwater Channel in Poole is changing.
 A masterplan is in place for the future expansion of the port and the various development sites along West Street and West Quay Road are starting to be planned and delivered.
 In time these sites will provide thousands of new homes, leisure opportunities and new jobs for local people.
 We want this area to be a pleasant and inviting place that people want to use (place-making).

 The road network for this area was approved in 2015 and we have already made some changes focused on pedestrian and cyclist improvements on West Street and West Quay Road; including new, safer pedestrian crossings and cycle lanes.
 Now, to support the strategic nature of the area further, we will be improving access to the port and town centre to help ‘unlock’ the development sites for regeneration.
 We successfully secured £11.7 million from Dorset Local Enterprise Partnership, through the Dorset Growth Deal, to help provide this.
 The funding also provides a unique opportunity to create attractive public spaces to enhance the quality of life for local people (place-making).
-We’d like you to give your views on how you think these spaces should be shaped for everyone to enjoy.
+We carried out a public consultation in Autumn 2017 to ensure enable people to give their views on how these public spaces should be shaped for everyone to enjoy.

 NB – the government Growth Deal grant is specifically provided for this capital scheme and cannot be used for any other council function.